AckerDWM/Inhibitory-synaptogenesis-mean-field-EEG/README.md

 **Introduction**

-In a recent research manuscript, I describe a novel epilepsy therapy in which seizures are treated by driving the formation of new inhibitory synapses in the hippocampus.
+In a recent research manuscript, I describe a novel epilepsy therapy in which seizures are treated by driving the formation of new inhibitory synapses in the hippocampus (Acker et al., in review).
 One potential complication of this theraputic approach is that new inhibitory synapses could be formed onto inhibitory neurons, thus suppressing inhibitory activity.
 Here, I use a computational model to address this concern.

 **Results**